Hector Kyprianou: Leyton Orient

 A regular in Leyton Orient's U18 side during the 2017–18 season, Kyprianou went on a month's work experience loan to Harlow Town in August 2018, making three appearances.

-In October, he signed a similar deal with Bishop's Stortford which continued until March 2019.
+In October, Kyprianou signed a similar deal with Bishop's Stortford which continued until March 2019.
 He made 21 appearances in all competitions.

-In March 2019, he signed on loan with National League South side Hampton & Richmond Borough, making one appearance, in the 3–1 league win at Billericay Town.
+In March 2019, Kyprianou signed on loan with National League South side Hampton & Richmond Borough, making one appearance, in the 3–1 league win at Billericay Town.

-He was called up to the Cyprus U19 squad in January 2019.
+Kyprianou was called up to the Cyprus U19 squad in January 2019.
 He also signed a professional contract with Leyton Orient which began on 1 July 2019.

-On 6 November, Kyprianou made his senior Orient debut in the EFL Trophy group stage match against Brighton U21, which Orient won on penalties after a 1–1 draw.
+On 6 November, Kyprianou made his senior Orient debut in the EFL Trophy group stage match against Brighton & Hove Albion U21, which Orient won on penalties after a 1–1 draw.
 He also started the next match in the competition, the 1–1 draw in the second round at Bristol Rovers on 4 December, which Orient lost on penalties.
 He made his league debut on 7 December in the 1–1 draw at Oldham Athletic.

 On 1 April 2021, Kyprianou signed a contract extension at Leyton Orient until 30 June 2023.
-Kyprianou is represented by New Vision Sports Group.